DylanFrancisco/Flashcard_WebApp_CS426/README.md

 ## Usage
 1. Creating a Folder
 2. Enter the folder name in the provided input field.
-3. Click the 'Create Folder' button to add the folder.
+3. Click the 'Create Folder' button to create the folder.

 ## Managing Flashcard Sets
 * To create a set, select a folder and enter the set name.
 Add flashcards by entering terms and definitions.